 Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

-Tens of thousands of Israelis protested in one of the largest demonstrations since war began nearly 11 months ago.
-Cease-fire negotiations have dragged on for months, and many blame Netanyahu for failing to reach a deal.
-Israel’s army has acknowledged the difficulty of rescuing dozens of remaining hostages and said only a deal can bring a large-scale return.
+Cease-fire negotiations have dragged on for months.
+Many blame Netanyahu for failing to reach a deal, which opinion polls show a majority of Israelis favor.
+But the prime minister also has significant support for his strategy of “total victory” against Hamas, even if a deal for the hostages has to wait.

-Thousands of people, some of them weeping, gathered outside Netanyahu’s office in Jerusalem.
+Thousands of people, some of them weeping, gathered Sunday night outside Netanyahu’s office in Jerusalem.
 In Tel Aviv, hostages’ relatives marched with coffins to symbolize the toll.

 “We really think that the government is making these decisions for its own conservation and not for the lives of the hostages, and we need to tell them, ‘Stop!’” said Shlomit Hacohen, a Tel Aviv resident.

-Three of the six hostages found dead — including an Israeli-American — were reportedly scheduled to be released in the first phase of a cease-fire proposal discussed in July, and this only added to the sense of fury and frustration among the protesters.
+Three of the six hostages found dead — including an Israeli-American — were reportedly scheduled to be released in the first phase of a cease-fire proposal discussed in July.
+This fueled fury and frustration among the protesters.

 “Nothing is worse than knowing that they could have been saved,” said Dana Loutaly.
 “Sometimes it takes something so awful to shake people up and get them out into the streets.”

 The military said all six hostages were killed shortly before Israeli forces arrived.
-Netanyahu blamed the Hamas militant group for the stalled negotiations, saying “whoever murders hostages doesn’t want a deal.”
+“Whoever murders hostages doesn’t want a deal,” Netanyahu said, blaming the Hamas for the stalled negotiations.

 One hostage was Israeli-American Hersh Goldberg-Polin, 23, a native of Berkeley, California, who lost part of his left arm to a grenade in the attack.
-In April, a Hamas-issued video showed him alive, sparking new protests in Israel.
+In April, Hamas issued a video that showed him alive, sparking protests in Israel.

 The army identified the others as Ori Danino, 25; Eden Yerushalmi, 24; Almog Sarusi, 27; Alexander Lobanov, 33; and Carmel Gat, 40.